 - Each child must attend school on a regular basis.
 Verbal communication and/or a written explanation must substantiate any absence, late arrival, or early dismissal.
-Regular and punctual school attendance is imperative to student success. - Students who arrive later than 7:45 a.m. are considered late and must report to the office with a parent late slip.
+Regular and punctual school attendance is imperative to student success. - Students who arrive later than 7:45 a.m. are considered late and must report to the office with a parent for a late slip.
 (Parents cannot accompany the child to class).
-Understand that late arrivals are documented in your child's official record. and that chronic absenteeism and lateness will warrant contact from the school. - · Chronic absenteeism/lateness is defined by the following: - A student who is absent/late for a period of 5 or more consecutive days without a valid reason - o A student who has had 5 or more absences/late arrivals in one month - A student with a repeated pattern (ex. absent every Friday) - o A student who has accumulated invalid absences equivalent to 20% or more of a school term - Families are strongly encouraged to NOT take vacations beyond those designated in the school calendar and should not expect teachers to prepare work for the students while on holiday.
+Understand that late arrivals are documented in your child's official record. and that chronic absenteeism and lateness will warrant contact from the school. - Chronic absenteeism/lateness is defined by the following: - o A student who is absent/late for a period of 5 or more consecutive days without a valid reason - o A student who has had 5 or more absences/late arrivals in one month - A student with a repeated pattern (ex. absent every Friday) - o A student who has accumulated invalid absences equivalent to 20% or more of a school term - Families are strongly encouraged to NOT take vacations beyond those designated in the school calendar and should not expect teachers to prepare work for the students while on holiday.

-B. General Behaviour
+B. General and In-School Behaviour

 - Students are expected to be polite and courteous.
-No act of aggression (verbal or physical) or foul language, will be tolerated towards anyone. - Students are expected to be keep the premises (classrooms, washrooms, corridors, stairways, and the yard) litter-free.
+No act of aggression (verbal or physical) or foul language, will be tolerated towards anyone. - Students are expected to be keep the premises (classrooms, washrooms, corridors, stairways, and the yard) litter-free. - Movement must be orderly.
+Students are to walk silently from place to place.